Quick Start

 ANTHROPIC_DEFAULT_OPUS_MODEL: For complex reasoning, architectural design, and other high-difficulty tasks.ANTHROPIC_DEFAULT_SONNET_MODEL: For coding, feature implementation, and other routine tasks.ANTHROPIC_DEFAULT_HAIKU_MODEL: For grammar checks, file searches, and other simple tasks.

-- Permanently set in the settings.json configuration file: Create a
+- Permanently set in the settings.json configuration file: Write the model configuration in the Claude Code user settings file, such as

-- Fill in your key in the “API Key” field.
+- Enter your real key in the “API Key” field.

 - Return to the homepage, select “AiHubMix” from the vendor list, and click “Start” to use it.